Yellow vests movement (Canada): Organizers

-2018 - 2019 truck convoy protests and demonstrations

-In 2018, a crowd of hundreds of protesters in Calgary, Alberta, where the headquarters of the hard-hit oil industry are situated, protesters expressed frustration at municipal, provincial, and national governments.
-Among the first protests in Canada in December were those in the western Canada's oil producing provinces.
-They protested against the carbon price which will be implemented in April 2019, against Prime Minister Justin Trudeau, and against the endorsement of the United Nations Global Compact for Safe, Orderly and Regular Migration (GCM).

 United We Roll

 By January 2019, United We Roll organizers were concerned that the presence of the controversial Yellow Vesters at their protests in Alberta, would result in their pro-pipeline message being overpowered.
 Early on United We Roll had formally separated from the Yellow Vests movement.
-But by the time the truck convoy left Red Deer for Ottawa on February 14, there were many yellow vest protesters who had joined them.
+However, by the time the truck convoy left Red Deer for Ottawa on February 14, there were many yellow vest protesters who had joined them.
 United We Roll organizer, Jason Corbeil, said that their organization considered itself to be a "big tent group" that welcomed those with different causes so they could not exclude the Yellow Vest protesters.
 United We Roll were a pro-oil industry movement calling for the construction of pipelines and protesting against the carbon tax.
 They were also critical of federal legislation that sought to change energy projects' environmental review process and legislation to ban oil tankers off the north coast of British Columbia.
-When the convoy arrived in Ottawa on February 19, they had two days of demonstrations lasted two day and included speeches from Conservative Party of Canada leader Andrew Scheer and Faith Goldy.
-Hundreds of the controversial Yellow Vest protesters arrived on Parliament Hill in Canada's capital city, Ottawa to support "United We Roll" truck convoy.
+When the convoy arrived in Ottawa on February 19, their demonstrations lasted two days and included speeches from Conservative Party of Canada leader Andrew Scheer and Faith Goldy.
+Hundreds of the controversial Yellow Vest protesters arrived on Parliament Hill in Canada's capital city, Ottawa, to support the United We Roll truck convoy.

-In Saskatchewan, protests included a 427-truck pro-pipeline convoy in Estevan, 70 people in Yorkton, and 200 people Regina.
+In Saskatchewan, protests included a 427-truck pro-pipeline convoy in Estevan, 70 people in Yorkton, and 200 people in Regina.

-2022 Freedom Convoy protests

-The Canada convoy protests main fundraiser, Tamara Lich was also active in the Canada Yellow Vests movement.